amcgallian/M-TEMP/README.md

 ### Loading Data

-Here are the revised descriptions for the functions based on your updated code:

 #### `load_excelsheet()`

 Automatically loads the Excel reference sheet and converts it into a dictionary for easy access to file paths, configurations, and test-related information.
 The dictionary uses test numbers as keys and their associated data, including folder paths, temperature data, IR/RH data, GPS data, and more, as a list values.
 This function should be run at program start to ensure all data-loading functions can access the necessary file paths.